How to Control OpenAI API Costs Before They Escalate

 Proactively managing renewals is one of the key elements of a holistic SaaS Management strategy.
 If your organization only deals with renewals only when they pop up in a reactive fashion, you likely aren’t maximizing the value of your SaaS investments.
 A strong SaaS renewal strategy empowers you to cut SaaS costs and risk.
 Renewals are an important element to optimizing your SaaS investments.

 A strong renewal strategy can also help rightsize your portfolio – ensuring you’re only paying for the apps you need and functionality your team is actually using.
-An average company wastes $18M on unused SaaS licenses.
+An average company wastes $19.8M on unused SaaS licenses.
 A SaaS subscription renewal tactical plan can prevent that loss.
-Take Keap, for example: they were able to save over $50,000 by preventing an unwanted auto-renewal, thanks to a better SaaS renewal strategy.
+For example, ModMed achieved $3M in cost savings and avoidance through license rightsizing at renewal.

 The Practical Guide to Rationalizing, Rightsizing and Renewing SaaS